 Check out this post on Small Moves to Make Big Changes in Your Classroom and brainstorm possible solutions with other teachers or with your new online colleagues.

+Make sure you know exactly what you will do when you see that behavior and be consistent each time.
 Once students learn that they will get the same response every time, they will be less likely to repeat the behavior because now you have provided a clear boundary for them.

-Be the wall!
 You can push the wall, hit the wall, and it always has the same response, so pretty soon you stop doing those things because you respect the wall.
 Be the wall!

 Read more details about how to make big moves via small changes here.

 5. Get Your Students Speaking More in the Target Language